PJWalker/daggerheart/content/Events/Letters from Trixie & Flixie.md

 We hope you’ll find many new friends among our special guests.

 Come meet us at the bungalow as [[Rohkin - The Wandering Horn|Rohkina]] sets on 6-91 .
 Keep this letter!
-The only way in is with a letter from me (or trixie) 😊
+The only way in is with a letter from me (or Trixie) 😊

 — Flixie 💖